iamthefrogy/frogy/README.md

 - ✅  Bug Fixed, for false positive reporting of domains and subdomains.
 - ✅  Searching domains through crt.sh via registered organization name from WHOIS instead of domain name created some garbage data.
 Filtered result to only grab domains and nothing else.
 - ✅  Now finds live websites on all standard/non-standard ports.
-- Find live subdomains and domains only.
+- Find live subdomains and domains only independent to whether a website was found or not.

 #### Thanks to the authors of the tools used in this script.
 Initial repo created - A few weeks back below date.<br/>